fubac/gifster/README.md

-# Hello IBM Bluemix!
+# Howdy, this is _Gifster_!

-This is a sample application built on Spring Boot which is ready for being deployed to *IBM Bluemix* or any other PaaS vendor running on top of *Cloud Foundry*.
+_Gifster_ is a sample application built on Spring Boot which is ready for being deployed to *IBM Bluemix* or any other PaaS vendor running on top of *Cloud Foundry*.